ThatOpen/web-ifc-viewer/CONTRIBUTING.md

 ## 5. How does the parser work?

-If find difficulties understanding the following information, you should take a look [here](https://tomassetti.me/guide-parsing-algorithms-terminology/) and [here](https://sap.github.io/chevrotain/docs/).
+If you find difficulties understanding the following information, you should take a look [here](https://tomassetti.me/guide-parsing-algorithms-terminology/) and [here](https://sap.github.io/chevrotain/docs/).
 Also, if you are not familiar with IFC syntax, you should take a look [here](https://standards.buildingsmart.org/documents/Implementation/ifcXML%20Implementation%20Guide%20v2-0.pdf), especially at the examples.

 ### 5.1.
 IFC in a nutshell